-In October 2022, we entered into the Loan Agreement with the Lenders, under which we have borrowed \$10.0 million and we have access to draw an additional \$40.0 million through the end of 2023.
+In October 2022, we entered into the Loan Agreement, under which we have borrowed \$10.0 million and we have access to draw an additional \$40.0 million through the end of 2023.
 A further \$50.0 million may become available to us, with \$12.5 million available in each of two tranches based upon the achievement of milestones related to the development of evorpacept and one preclinical product candidate, and \$25.0 million at the Lenders' sole discretion.
 The proceeds of the loans may be used by us for working capital and to fund our general business requirements.
+On May 31, 2023, we entered into a second amendment to the Loan Agreement.
+The primary purpose of the second amendment was to reduce the percentage of the amount required to be held in our collateral account with SVB from 100% to not less than 50% of the aggregate dollar value of all our collateral accounts.

-One of the Lenders, Silicon Valley Bank (SVB) was closed in March 2023, and the FDIC was appointed as receiver to SVB.
-The FDIC created Silicon Valley Bridge Bank (SVBB) as successor to SVB, which was acquired by First Citizens Bank and currently operates as a division of First Citizens Bank (SVB-First Citizens).
+One of the Lenders, SVB was closed in March 2023, and the FDIC was appointed as receiver to SVB.
+The FDIC created SVBB as successor to SVB, which was acquired by First Citizens Bank and currently operates as SVB-First Citizens.
 While we expect SVB-First Citizens to continue to fulfill SVB's obligations under the Loan Agreement, there can be no assurance that the full credit facility under the Loan Agreement, of which SVB was committed to fund 50%, will continue to be available to us.